-Work permits and visas in Jersey
+Employee visas for working in Jersey

 The visa application is a separate process to applying for a work permit and the work permit holder will need to meet the criteria for the issue of the visa.
-If the applicant is unable to do this and / or has an adverse immigration history then the visa maybe refused.
+If the applicant is unable to do this or has an adverse immigration history then the visa maybe refused.

 In these circumstances the prospective employee will need to apply for further Leave to Remain.